Skip to main content

 Recommendation grouping works separately from Variant Grouping in Search but follows a similar concept.
 It is not limited to Shopify, though it particularly benefits Shopify merchants due to common catalog structures.

-Search Variant Grouping
+Search and Categories Variant Grouping

 Please note that the fields that you want to choose for grouping have to be added to the indexed fields beforehand.